|

 Necromancers do well in dungeon crawls, but not duels.

-As an additional bonus, you can use this to give weapons and staves
+As an additional bonus, you can use this kind of magic to give

 Please see 7Hex Dragons Full